rawify/Polynomial.js/README.md

 Any function (see below) as well as the constructor of the *Polynomial* class parses its input like this.

 You can pass either Objects, Doubles or Strings.
+Make sure strings don't contain any white-spaces or brackets.
+The parser doesn't analyse the string recursively.

 Objects
 ---